mukundshah/pulse/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.
-Whether it's bug fixes, new features, documentation improvements, or examples, your contributions help make this project better.
+Contributions are welcome.
+While I'm not planning to actively maintain this repo, feel free to add features, fix bugs, improve documentation, or make other changes, who knows if this turn into something more than a weekend experiment.
+As long as your contributions abide by the project's license terms, you're free to fork, modify, and use this code as needed.

 ## License